 Where precisely in the world a VPN is registered makes a huge difference in how secure it is.
-For example, even if a VPN advertises a strict zero-logging policy, if they’re located in a country whose government requires laws, the VPN can be forced to store user information in secret.
+For example, even if a VPN advertises a strict zero-logging policy, if they’re located in a country whose government requires data retention laws, the VPN can be forced to store user information in secret.
 In this case, it doesn’t matter what the VPN’s policy is, your data can be compromised.

 Although it’s not as dangerous as IP logging or being generally untrustworthy, VPNs have often been caught artificially throttling or blocking traffic of its users.
 This most commonly presents as firewalls that prevent P2P network access or torrent downloads, both of which can slow down an entire VPN’s service based on the nature of the connection.
 Occasionally, though, VPNs will cripple a connection if a user downloads or streams too much.

 How to Get a Good VPN that Isn’t Dangerous